vadimfedulov256/CNN-finding-the-number-of-circles-v2/README.md

 You can also use your own trained model, it will be in folder 'models' after training, dont forget to delete pretrained one.

-And you can use circle_finder_CNN_v2.py by command `python circle_finder_CNN_v2.py`, it will work the same way as circle_finder_CNN_v2.ipynb, but without vizualisation and in terminal.
+And you can use circle_finder_CNN_v2.py by command `python circle_finder_CNN_v2.py`, it will work the same way as circle_finder_CNN_v2.ipynb, but without vizualization and in terminal.

-And you can denote some last lines of code in circle_finder_CNN_v2.ipynb and circle_finder_CNN_v2.py to rename all files using predictions
+And you can denote some last lines of code in circle_finder_CNN_v2.ipynb and circle_finder_CNN_v2.py to rename all files using predictions of neural network.

 You can download your own randomly generated training and validation datasets by command `python get_data.py`, test dataset by command `python get_test.py` Notebooks and circle_finder_CNN.py will find generated paths, so dont change them, if you dont really need it.